Brands Rooted in Meaning Win Big

 Return on meaning for businesses and brands is a compelling notion.
-In today’s competitive world, it’s hard to stand out in ways that matter to people.
+In today’s world, it’s important to reconsider the ways you matter to people that are authentic to your brand’s purpose in the larger world.
+Now is the time to return to core human needs and evaluate where your brand fits in.
 This is why savvy leaders are taking a different approach to brand strategy.
-They are embracing the ideals of purpose and meaning.
+They are embracing the ideals of purpose, empathy, and meaning.
 They are creating newer, deeper, and more enduring connections with the people vital to their brand’s success, both within and outside their organizations.

 In this approach, the keys to success are honesty and authenticity.
 In other words, the meaningful claims your business makes needs to be absolutely true.
 They also need to be seen as empathetic in order to resonate with the people involved.

-Consider how your product, policies, and procedures add to individual and collective well-being, both for your customers and for your employees.
+Consider how your product, policies, and procedures add to individual and collective well-being, both for your customers, your employees, and the communities and world around you.
 We suggest you explore these five areas as you pursue what matters most about your brand.

 In what ways does your brand give people a stronger sense of community, provide better ways to connect and communicate, or otherwise reduce feelings of disconnectedness?

 In what ways does your brand help people grow in body, mind, and spirit, or otherwise reduce feelings of meaninglessness?
 And inspire action and growth?